 These discrimination charges can cause irreparable damage to a business’ reputation alone, never mind the possibility of ending up on the losing end of a costly courtroom struggle.
 Owners and their companies are in immediate danger of finding themselves in court if current and/or past hiring policies leave any room for negative interpretation by the EEOC, and these agencies are showing no sign of stopping the crack-down when it comes to the permissible use of background screening reports in the employment process.

-For more information refer to article: 5 Action Steps You Can Take Today to Protect Your Business From Discrimination Lawsuits
+For more information refer to article: 5 Steps to Protect Your Business From Discrimination Lawsuits

 To avoid being caught in the crosshairs, the first priority is to make absolutely sure these policies are established: coordinate between your business’ HR legal team and/or your current, third-party background screening provider (if you have one) to solidify these processes.
 Disclaimer: background screening companies cannot give legal advice, but they can absolutely give suggestions along the way.
 If these processes are already founded, it never hurts to review these with your background screener (also referred to as ‘CRA’ or Consumer Reporting Agency) or to do an internal audit to make sure everything is honed and polished in the hiring process.
 It’s also a great idea to check in on a regular basis with both the guidelines set forth by the EEOC and the FTC (FCRA guidelines) to keep up with official changes as things continue to evolve in the hiring arena.